Tiny Incisions. Faster Recovery.

 Back pain is the one of the most common reasons people visit their doctor.
 It’s not surprising, then, that the demand for relief has led to advances in surgical techniques and treatments for spinal conditions and disorders.

 The greatest advance has been the minimally invasive endoscopic technique.
-While most spinal surgeons continue to use traditional open surgery, Dr. Quartararo has spent more than a decade pioneering and improving minimally invasive techniques.
+While most spinal surgeons continue to use traditional open surgery, our physicians have spent more than a decade pioneering and improving minimally invasive techniques.